Healthy Homes Assessment Ahuriri

 Insulation Ahuriri

-A house that is well-insulated can help control condensation and lessen the likelihood of dampness and mould, and also makes more easy to allow the house to retain the heat.
+A well-insulated property will help to control condensation and lessen the likelihood of mould and dampness and it will make more easy to allow the household to retain warmth.

-The "R" is a symbol for thermal resistance and is a gauge of how well insulation can withstand heat flow.
-The higher the R-value, the better the insulation.
+The "R" is a symbol for thermal resistance and is a measure of how well insulation can withstand heat flow.
+The more R-value is higher, the more efficient the insulation.

 • Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3